 Organic foods are more expensive than conventional foods.

 Truth.
-The reason is that raw materials of organic agriculture, even the cultivation, the processing and the trade of organic food is more expensive compared to those of conventional cultivation, which have an impact on the final price of food.
-In addition, the fact that there is no additives that ensure greater life of fruits and vegetables, results in smaller production volume, different appearance, size and even price of foods.
+The reason is that raw materials of organic agriculture, even the cultivation, the processing and the trade of organic food are more expensive compared to those of conventional cultivation, which have an impact on the final price of food.
+In addition, the fact that there are no additives that ensure a greater life of fruits and vegetables, results in smaller production volume, different appearance, size and even price of foods.

 Organic foods are superior both for consumer’s health and environment.
 For this reason, anyone who can afford organic food, should prefer them.